hyperoslo/Whisper/README.md

 - Improve the offset detection and animation.
 - Add more UI related components into Whisper.
 - More customization points and more sizes for each whisper.
-- Actions to Whispers and Shouts.
+- Custom actions inside Whispers and Shouts.
 - We are open to new and awesome ideas, contribute if you like! :)

 ## Author